A primer on semiconvex functions in general potential theories: Differentiability of convex functions

-We now describe the importance of the two fundamental aspects of quasi-convex analysis treated here in the context of the viscosity theory for potential theories and PDEs.
-These two aspects can been synthetically represented by the theorems of Alexandrov and Jensen--S{\l}odkowski.
-For a robust viscosity theory, which is based on quadratic upper test functions, one has the problem of how to ensure \emph{a priori} the existence of a sufficient amount of upper contact points for an upper semicontinuous function.
-These two theorems yield the Summand Theorem \ref{pusc:sum} and the Almost Everywhere Theorem \ref{aet}, which ensure that, for locally quasi-convex functions, \emph{almost all} (Alexandrov) points admit an upper test function, and they are \emph{enough} (AE Theorem) for the viscosity-theoretic purposes.
-Hence, locally quasi-convex functions can be seen as an a potential bridge between the classical theory (twice differentiable functions) and the viscosity theory (semicontinuous functions).

-This bridge is completed by the well-known device of approximating a given upper semicontinuous function by a sequence of quasi-convex functions by way of the {\em sup-convolution}, as we will discuss in~\Cref{sec:apqc}).
-While the fundamental theorems of Alexandrov and Jensen--S{\l}odkowski provide sufficient information for the viscosity theory along the quasiconvex approximation, one will also need to have suitable ``stability'' or ``control'' of the approximation procedure in order to close the circle and obtain results for the semicontinuous functions one has started with.
-This is a crucial problem, which we will address only in a few basic situations, in~\Cref{sas}.
-For further investigations on the possibility of applying such a quasi-convex approximation technique inside the context of potential theory, we invite the reader to consult ~\cite{cpaux,cpmain,cprdir}.

-Of course, the conventional viscosity theory also makes use of the same ingredients: Alexandrov's Theorem, Jensen's Lemma and the sup-convolution approximation.
-However, the more detailed quasi-convex analysis presented here can be exploited in a more efficient manner than the conventional approach, as well as providing a more regular ``test case'' for checking whether a desired result for semicontinuous function can be true.
-This is accomplished by first proving a (locally) quasi-convex version with the help of Alexandrov's Theorem and the Almost Everywhere Theorem, and then by analyzing the sup-convolution approximation as a last step.
-In particular, for proving the comparison principle, one can make good use of the structure of the constraint set of a given potential theory (or structural properties of a differential operator) which need not satisfy the standard structrual conditions of the conventional viscosity theory.

-\section{Differentiability of convex functions}
+\chapter{Differentiability of convex functions}

-In this section, we present the well-established theory of of differentiability of first and second order for convex functions and their extensions to locally quasi-convex functions.
-This will culminate in the essential theorem of Alexandrov on second order differentiability in the Peano sense on sets of full measure.
+In this chapter, we present the well-established theory of differentiability of first and second order for convex functions and their extensions to locally semiconvex functions.
+This will culminate in the essential theorem of Alexandrov on second order differentiability in the Peano sense on sets of full Lebesgue measure.

-\subsection{First order theory}
+\section{First order theory}

-We begin by recalling the notion of a convex function and showing that they are {\em subdifferentiable} everywhere, where subdiffifferentiability is a weak and, in general, multi-valued notion.
-The results that we are going to discuss actually hold in a more general context, but we limit ourselves to the context that suits our purposes.
+We begin by recalling the notion of a convex function and showing that they are {\em subdifferentiable} everywhere, where subdifferentiability is a weak and, in general, multi-valued notion.
 Here we follow and expand upon the treatment in~\cite{hlqc}.
+The results that we are going to discuss actually hold in a more general context, but we limit ourselves to the context that best suits our purposes (see Remark \ref{rem:convex} below).